Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

   --always-ok           Always returns OK.
   --command COMMAND     SSH: Command that will be executed on the remote host.
   --configfile CONFIGFILE
-                        SSH: Specifies an alternative per-user configuration
-                        file.
-If a configuration file is given on the command line, the system-wide configuration file
+                        SSH: Alternative per-user configuration file.
+If a configuration file is given on the command line, the system-wide configuration file (`/etc/ssh/ssh_config`)
-                        (`/etc/ssh/ssh_config`) will be ignored.
-The default
-                        for the per-user configuration file is
+                        will be ignored.
+The default for the per-user configuration file is `~/.ssh/config`.
-                        `~/.ssh/config`.
 If set to `none`, no configuration files will be read.
   -c, --critical CRIT   CRIT threshold for single numeric return values.
                         Supports Nagios ranges.
 Example: `@10:20` alerts if STDOUT is in range 10..20.